regan-sarwas/npmap.js/API.md

 * (Optional) `interactivity` (String): A comma-delimited string of fields to pull from CartoDB for interactivity (available via mouseover and click operations).
 * (Optional) `name` (String): A name for your layer.
 Used by a variety of map [controls](#controls), if present.
 * (Optional) `sql` (String): A SQL query to pass to CartoDB.

-NOTE: If you specify a SQL query via the `sql` property, you _must_ also specify the `interactivity` property.

 You can also (optionally) provide any of the options supported by [`L.TileLayer`](http://leafletjs.com/reference.html#tilelayer).